 RULE OUT PHYSICAL CAUSES.

 Get your cat checked by a vet.
 Cystitis, kidney disease, bladder stones and other disorders may be involved and must be treated before anything else is done.
+As many as one in three cats who spray may have cystitis or bladder problems (Ramos et al, 2018).
+Ask the vet to check for pain, such as arthritis.
 Cystitis is also linked with stress (Cameron et al., 2004).
 If your cat is squatting and urinating, it may just be relieving itself rather than marking its territory because it doesn’t like the litter tray set up.

 Sometimes cats urinate in the wrong place because they can’t get to the litter tray in time – old age, geriatric confusion (Bowen 2011) or pain (Caney 2007).
 Always check the Questions you should ask if your cat stops using the litter tray on this website.
 Getting the litter tray arrangements right will help your cat feel less stressed, and occasionally will stop further territory marking without anything else being done except cleaning.

 So I shall talk about spraying but in this I include squatting urination when it is marking and also territory marking with poo.
 Spraying is not always easy to eradicate.
 If you can afford it, I strongly advise getting help from a cat behaviour counsellor who can come and visit.
 In the long run it will be cheaper than a ruined carpet and a smelly house!